JamesTheBard/sisyphus-matroska/README.md

 # Set the final track order for the Matroska file.
 The order of this
 # puts the video track first (0:0), then the Japanese audio track (1:1),
 # then the English audio track (0:2), then the English subtitles (1:3).
+#
+# When loading from JSON, this is automatically generated from the order
+# of the tracks in the JSON file.
 m.track_order_override = ["0:0", "1:1", "0:2", "1:3"]

 # Mux the track.